How can I contribute?

 - Search: Have a look at the description and requirements of each role, and consider if someone you know would be a great fit.

 - Referral: Once you’ve identified a potential candidate, send an email to Leoni with the subject line Employee referral - [job title] and a short description of the person you’re referring (and the reason why).
-Also, tell your referral to apply for the job through Workable (opens new window).
+Also, tell your referral to apply for the job through our careers page (opens new window).

 - Evaluation: We'll screen the application and inform you about the next steps of the hiring process.